National Trails Day

 National Trails Day is held the first Saturday of each June.
 This nationwide event draws people together to celebrate trails and complete trail work projects.
 The improvements to our public lands accomplished through National Trails Day contribute to the long-term health and maintenance of these lands and trails.

 All volunteers were treated to a pizza lunch after the work was completed, compliments of the Friends of the Campbell Creek Science Center.
-Participants also enjoyed a live peregrine falcon presentation by Bird Treatment and Learning Center after lunch and many stayed for a BLM bear spray use clinic afterwards.
+Participants also were able to stay after lunch for a BLM bear spray use clinic.

 Special thanks to the Friends of the Campbell Creek Science Center for providing the luncheon and to all the area businesses and organizations that donated door prizes for our hardworking volunteers!

-Thank you to everyone who helped make this event a big success!
+Thank you to everyone who made this event a big success!